sophongo/sophdoc/docs/en/admin/kpanda/gpu/vgpu_quota.md

 # GPU Quota Management

-This section describes how to use vGPU capabilities on the AI platform platform.
+This section describes how to use vGPU capabilities on the AI platform.

 ## Prerequisites